jhanke00/nextjs-product-site/docs/backend/user-api-endpoints.md

 - Pagination is implemented for the orders endpoint to handle large amounts of data efficiently.
 - Caching is used to improve response times for frequently accessed data.
-- Database queries are optimized for large datasets using indexing and pre-aggregation.
+- Queries are optimized for large datasets using in-memory indexing.

+## Setup

+To run the project:

+1. Ensure Node.js and pnpm are installed on your machine.
+2. Run `pnpm install` to install dependencies.
+3. Run `pnpm dev` to start the development server.
+4. The API will be available at `http://localhost:3000/api/users/`.